Azure Kubernetes Service (AKS) DevX Extension for Visual Studio Code (Preview)

 To properly use Draft to containerize your application, create manifest files, and deploy your application, you must use the commands in the following order:

-Draft Create Deployment Files adds the minimum required Dockerfile and manifest files for your deployment to the project directory.
+Draft a Dockerfile adds the minimum required Dockerfile to the project directory.

 This extension collects telemetry data to help us build a better experience for building applications with Azure Kubernetes Service and VS Code.
-We only collect the following data:
+To read more about what we collect, click here.

 We do not collect any information about image names, paths, etc. Read our privacy statement to learn more.
 If you don’t wish to send usage data to Microsoft, you can set the